 Lowe’s will haul away your old appliances for free when you purchase a similar replacement item – IF you buy the item using your Lowe’s Business Credit account.
-I’ve heard they do make some exceptions in this area, but it’s probably a smart idea to contact your local Lowe’s store for their specific guidelines on hauling away old appliances.
+I’ve heard they make some exceptions in this area, but it’s probably smart to contact your local Lowe’s store for their specific guidelines on hauling away old appliances.

-Again, it might be a good idea to call your local Home Depot store for specific information as each store location might have its own haul away rules.
+Again, it might be a good idea to call your local Home Depot store for specific information, as each store location might have its own haul-away rules.

-The bottom line is this: you can pay someone to haul away your old appliances, and you can also pay to bring them to the local scrap yard or junk yard.
+The bottom line is this: you can pay someone to haul away your old appliances, and you can also pay to bring them to the local scrap yard or junkyard.

-However, there are ways to make money by selling your old appliances, and it’s always nice to make a little money rather than spend a lot for having someone else take away your appliances.
+However, there are ways to make extra money by selling your old appliances, and it’s always nice to make a little money rather than spend a lot for having someone else take away your appliances.